e-vergo/LeanArchitect/README.md

 The `@[blueprint]` attribute for Lean 4 formalization documentation.

 LeanArchitect marks declarations for inclusion in mathematical formalization blueprints.
-It stores metadata about theorems, definitions, and their dependencies without generating artifacts.
+It stores metadata about theorems, definitions, and their dependencies, and provides dependency inference by analyzing which constants a declaration uses.

 **Fork**: This is a fork of [hanwenzhu/LeanArchitect](https://github.com/hanwenzhu/LeanArchitect) with architectural changes (metadata-only design, additional dashboard fields).
 See [Fork Changes](#fork-changes) for details.